-3.20 ATP Masters 1000 Player Compensation & ATP Variable Bonus Pool and paid to players based on participation and performances at the Masters 1000 and ATP Finals tournaments during the following calendar year.
-The PM Committee Auditor will be responsible for making these calculations and reporting such results to the M1000 PM Committee for approval by the end of September 2023.
+3.18 ATP Masters 1000 Player Compensation & ATP Variable Bonus Pool

+- A. On-site prize money for 2023 is the amount approved by the ATP Board for each tournament.
+The yearly aggregated on-site prize money for all Masters 1000 tournaments (Base Prize Money or "BPM") will increase by 2.5% annually beginning in 2024.
+The 2.5% annual increase in BPM will be divided as determined by the tournaments. - B. VBP (as defined below) is an additional annual amount that will vary with the calculation for each year and the amounts are not cumulative (don't carry over year to year).
+VBP is calculated using prior year ANI, as defined below, compared to the BPM of the then current year.
+50% of any excess of ANI over BPM will be contributed to VBP and paid to players based on participation and performances at the Masters 1000 and ATP Finals tournaments during the respective calendar year.
+The PM Committee Auditor will be responsible for making these calculations and reporting such results to the M1000 PM Committee for approval by the end of September each year.
 Any VBP contribution approved for payment will be shared as determined by the tournaments and will be paid to ATP for distribution to players at the end of each respective calendar year in conjunction with the payment of the ATP Fixed Bonus Pool.
+Allocation to players of both ATP Fixed Bonus Pool and Variable Bonus Pool as determined by the ATP Board.